ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

 - At same displacement, will make more low-end torque than a twin?
   - I'm not sure this is necessarily true.
 However, we expect the twin to rev higher than the single.
-So we expect that valve timing will be optimized for higher revs on the twin.
+So we expect that valve timing will be optimized for higher revs on the twin, and lower revs on the single.
-  - Also, we expect the stroke of the single to be longer, and maybe that means more torque?
-Check the article on stroke-bore ratio...
+  - Since we don't need large valves to support high RPM, we may expect a longer stroke relative to the bore.
+Elsewhere I think we find that a smaller bore-to-stroke engine develops more torque and at lower RPM?
 - Some people don't like the sound, which has long gaps between combustion.
-Sounds like a lawnmower.
+Sounds like a lawnmower, because this is what lawnmowers use.
 - Single cylinder can do well in dirt, because 75% of the time the tire is not under power, which means it has more time to recover traction.
 - Because singles have a lot of vibration, they can't reach high RPMs, which is going to limit the power they can produce.
 - Bikes using this are typically under 400cc and produce very low power.
   Normally entry level.
+And especially dirt bikes.

 **TODO**: Sources??